lukieh2014/liverpool-museum-data-pipeline/README.md

 - ssh into your EC2 instance (you will need your .pemkey) using 'ssh -i .pemkey ec2-user@your-ec2-public-ip'
 - run 'Sudo yum install git'
 - git clone your repo onto the EC2
+- create a new .venv and install requirements.txt
 - create a .env file on the instance and copy over the contents from your current one.
 - finally, run consumer.py as a background task using 'nohup python3 consumer.py &'